 The biggest challenge in ensuring HIPAA data security is people.

-The penalties for a breach are severe – ranging from hundreds of dollars per record, up to $1.5 million, depending on the tier of the infraction.
-Avoiding these penalties depends solely on an organization’s ability to ensure proper controls are in place, and that access to patient data is proper.
+The penalties for a HIPAA data security breach are severe – ranging from hundreds of dollars per record, up to $1.5 million, depending on the tier of the infraction.
+Avoiding these penalties depends solely on an organization’s ability to ensure proper controls concerning HIPAA technical compliance are in place, and that access to patient data is properly secured.

 So, what’s needed is a means to have complete visibility into every action performed by a user with access to patient data – every application used, webpage visited, record copied, file saved, printscreen generated, and page printed.
 Only then will a covered entity truly know whether patient data has been appropriately accessed and used.